 Since I’m writing this blog I obviously survived.
 In fact I ran into four people on the return and warned them.
 At that point I had some peace of mind because they were now between the bear and I ….unless she completed the loop and started back in my direction.

-- Kejimkujik Seaside is roughly 185 kilometers west of Halifax.
+- Kejimkujik National Park Seaside is roughly 185 kilometres west of Halifax.

 - Entrance is free.